adhityaravi/gundog/README.md

   overlap_tokens: 50
 ```

-Results are automatically deduplicated by file, showing the best-matching chunk.
+Results are automatically deduplicated by file, showing the best-matching chunk with line numbers.

 ### Recency boost